Tylryan/bspwm-config/README.md

-# bspwm-config
+# Purpose
-A sane starter config for bspwm.
+This is a sane starter config for bspwm.

+# Changes
+Most changes were made to